-Most extra virgin olive oils (EVOO) will solidify quicker.
+Most extra virgin olive oils (EVOO) will solidify quickly.
 That’s because it’s the least processed olive oil that usually has plenty of long-chain fats.
 Again, that’s not always the case.
 Depending on the olive fruit properties, it may or may not contain plenty of these long-chain fats and waxes.

 Some low-quality olive oils may not solidify because of the extreme processing they’ve been through in the making process.
-Some low-reputable companies will even add other types of oils inside (sunflower oil, canola oil, etc.) which are more resistant to solidification and low temperatures.
+Some low-reputable companies will even add other types of oils inside (sunflower oil, canola oil, etc.), which are more resistant to solidification and low temperatures.